-Developed and released by New World Interactive in 2017, Day of Infamy represents a spin-off of the studio’s previous game called Insurgency.
+Coming from New World Interactive, Day of Infamy represents a spin-off of the studio’s previous game called Insurgency.
 The game uses a lot of elements from Insurgency as well as Valve’s Source engine.
 Unlike Squad and Hell Let Loose, you can play Day of Infamy in both a single-player and multiplayer mode.

 The game is set during World War II, more specifically in the European Theater, which was the main theater of combat during the war.
-Players in the game are divided into two teams – Axis and Allies.
+Players in the game are put in two teams – Axis and Allies.
 There are nine different roles you can choose from in Day of Infamy, including sniper, support, rifleman, engineer, and more.

 There are different settings available when you’re playing Day of Infamy.
 For instance, you can battle in a snow-covered forest or a war-torn village.
 You can also develop perfect strategies in destroyed cities or beachheads to claim your victory.